 - Chill your produce in the fridge beforehand.
 This may help stave off oxidation, allowing your fruits and veggies to retain more nutrients.

-- Consume your juice with a bit of fat, like olive oil.
-It sounds counter-intuitive, but fats help your body absorb more of the vitamins in leafy green vegetables like kale or spinach.
+- Add a drizzle of olive oil to your juice.
+It sounds counter-intuitive, but fats help your body absorb more of the vitamins in leafy green vegetables, like kale or spinach.

 - Incorporate citrus fruits like lemons, limes, and oranges: Citric acid is a natural preservative that can help slow the oxidation process.

 - The quality of your produce also makes a difference.
-As a rule of thumb, the fresher the better.
+The fresher the better.